 Holes in cabbage leaves are a telltale sign of cabbage worm feeding.
 Hand-remove adults and look for eggs on the undersides of the leaves.

 This boxwood suffered a severe spider mite infestation, causing the leaves to dry out and die.
 Spraying with horticultural soap controls spider mites.

-The tomato hornworm is the larval stage of the five-spotted Hawk moth.
+The tomato hornworm is the larval stage of the five-spotted hawk moth.
 Both stages of this insect are formidable to see, but the hornworm is not a welcome sight in the vegetable garden.
 Hornworms favor the leaves of tomato and pepper plants.
 Since the hornworms blend in so well with the foliage, you might not notice them until you start to see the damage.
-Because the hornworm is so large (about the size of a pinkie finger), the easiest way to get rid of him is to simply remove him from the plant... and dispose of him.
+Because the hornworm is so large (about the size of a pinkie finger), the easiest way to get rid of it is to simply remove it from the plant and dispose of it.

 Wireworms are very common in most types of soil and can be found year-round.
 If wireworms feed on the roots of plants, the plants will grow slowly and will be weak.
 Since wireworms are so common, they are extremely hard to control.
 However, if you suspect wireworms are present, here are a few techniques you can try to limit their destructiveness:

-- Use chunks of potato as a decoy trap.
-Skewer a piece of raw potato... and bury it near the problem area and dig after about a week and check for the presence of wireworms.
+- Use chunks of potato or sweet potato as a decoy trap.
+Skewer a piece of raw potato and bury it near the problem area and dig after about a week and check for the presence of wireworms.
 Dispose of the potato piece, wireworms and all.

 - Remove and destroy infected crops after harvesting to limit overwintering.